-The condition is not harmful to your baby, but it could be extremely painful for you.
-In some women, the pain may be so severe that it affects mobility.
+The condition isn’t harmful to your baby, but it could be extremely painful for you.
+In some, the pain may be so severe that it affects mobility.

-The symptoms of SPD can vary for different women, both in terms of severity and presentation.
+The symptoms of SPD can vary for different people, both in terms of severity and presentation.
 The most commonly experienced symptoms are:

 - pain in the front center of your pubic bone